1. Blog

 pantry fresh storing bpa free dog food

-There can be some mixed information out there when it comes to pet food packaging safety, but in recent years there are many more options for BPA-free food packaging.
+There can be some mixed information out there when it comes to pet food packaging safety.
+Luckily, in recent years, there are many more options for BPA-free food packaging.
 Some dog and cat food companies guarantee packaging that’s BPA-free and totally safe for your four-legged friends.

 The team at JustFoodForDogs are pioneers in fresh pet food.
 They create whole-ingredient, human-grade food with superior nutrition.
 They use industry-leading packaging methods including products from Tetra Pak®, a Swiss company that guarantees BPA-free products.